-Applicants are normally expected to hold (or expected to gain) the equivalent of a 2.1 honours degree or above from a university recognised by the University of York.
-This degree should have a significant electronics and/or computing content.
-We are willing to consider applications from students with lower qualifications, particularly when the student has high marks in relevant modules and/or appropriate industrial experience.
-If you are a non-native English speaking applicant you must provide evidence of your English language ability.
-You need to show enough fluency in all aspects of English (reading, writing, speaking and listening) to the required level of the course you're applying to.
+You will need to have the equivalent of a 2:1 honours degree, or above, from a university recognised by the University of York.
+This degree should have a significant electronics or computing content.
+We are willing to consider applications from students with lower qualifications, particularly when the student has high marks in relevant modules or appropriate industrial experience.

 Months of entry

-Wireless communication and mobile computing are currently the largest growth sectors in electronics and are expected to continue growing in the future.
-The impact on the consumer market is widespread with new mobile phones and tablets continually under development.
-Wireless communications is pervasive and extending to many everyday objects including vehicles, personal health, entertainment systems and the internet of things (IoT).
+Wireless communication and mobile computing are the largest growth sectors in electronics and are expected to continue to grow in the future, with applications ranging from mobile phones to self-driving cars.

-This one year full-time taught MSc integrates electronics, communications and computing from core principles to cutting-edge applications and provides you with valuable skills for future employment in this growth sector.
-One of the major features of the MSc is the teaching of embedded programming using ARM processors which are included in over 90% of all mobile phones.
+One of the major features of the course is the teaching of industry standard embedded systems using ARM processors, which are currently in over 90% of all mobile phones.

 Course contact details

 - Postgraduate Administrator